 There are five lessons in the morning with a break in the middle, during which there is the opportunity for a drink and a snack.

 Lunch is at 1pm and it is served in the Hall.
 The Headmaster, matrons, Mrs J and Miss Morrey will be there to serve and supervise lunch.
 Girls will sit on a different table every week which gives them the chance to meet new people and spend some time with girls in different years.
 Each week some girls are nominated to be helpers who clear away the plates and wipe the tables.

 After lunch girls get changed for games and come down to rest in the library where they have the chance to read a book.
-Rest is followed by sport, for some girls riding and others free play.
+Rest is followed by sport, with riding for some girls and for others free play.